AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/componentmetadata/shares.md

 ## Retrieve multiple shares

-Retrieve a list of shares for the user.
+Retrieve a list of shares that the user can access.

 `GET https://analytics.adobe.io/api/{GLOBALCOMPANYID}/componentmetadata/shares`